-Case Report
+Case Presentation

-A 23 year-old man without significant medical history visited our hospital for evaluation of a 3-month history of numbness in his left hand over the volar aspect of digits 3 to 5.
-He reported a prior episode of numbness and weakness in the right arm which occurred after he extended both his arms upward during stretching.
-The weakness was progressive and eventually leads to decreased bulk of the tricep muscle on the right side, with spontaneous resolution.
+Here we report a 23 year-old man without significant medical history visited our hospital for evaluation of a 3-month history of numbness in his left hand over the volar aspect of digits 3 to 5.
+He reported a prior episode of numbness and weakness in the right arm which occurred after he extended both his arms upward during stretching [1].
+The weakness was progressive and eventually lead to decreased bulk of the tricep muscle on the right side, with spontaneous resolution.
 The patient reported similar symptoms in his mother.

-Electromyography (EMG) of bilateral upper extremities revealed bilateral sensor motor median mononeuropathies at the wrist (consistent with Carpal tunnel syndrome); bilateral ulnar mononeuropathies at the elbows with conduction block at the left elbow; left radial mononeuropathy distal to the left elbow (conduction block).
+Electromyography (EMG) bilateral upper extremities revealed bilateral sensorimotor median mono neuropathies at the wrist (consistent with Carpal tunnel syndrome); bilateral ulnar mono neuropathies at the elbows with conduction block at the left elbow; left radial mononeuropathy distal to the left elbow (conduction block).
+EMG of lower extremities demonstrated low compound muscle action potentials in bilateral lower extremities, prolonged distal motor latencies in peroneal nerves and slowed conduction velocities in peroneal nerves as well as the right tibial nerve.

-EMG of the lower extremities demonstrated low compound muscle action potentials amplitudes in bilateral lower extremities, prolonged distal motor latencies in peroneal nerves, and slowed conduction velocities in peroneal nerves, as well as the right tibial nerve.
 Proximal conductions, as measured by F response latencies, were also prolonged.
-The needle electromyography of lower extremities was normal.
+The needle electromyography of lower extremities were normal.

-Subsequently, we performed a PMP22 DNA sequencing test which revealed heterozygous deletion of PMP22 gene on chromosome 17p11.2.
-The patient was diagnosed with HNPP, based on the findings of multiple mononeuropathies at the entrapment sites, positive family history and positive genetic test.
+Subsequently, we performed a PMP22 DNA sequencing test which revealed heterozygous deletion of PMP22 gene on chromosome 17 p11.2.
+Therefore, the patient was diagnosed with HNPP, based on the findings of multiple mono neuropathies at the entrapment sites, positive family history and positive genetic test.